 Whether you’ve chosen glass, plastic or silicone bottles, you’ll have to keep them as pristine as possible to protect baby’s developing immune system.
 Sterilizers use steam to disinfect bottles, pacifiers, breast pump parts and even some plastic teethers and toys.
 I have one one that not only offers you the basic function of sterilizing bottles, but also features the milk and baby food warmer.
 So helpful and efficient!

 With multiple nightly wakeup calls, you’ll want to keep baby within reach.
 A bassinet by your bedside keeps baby close enough for you to soothe them quickly, and to peer over to watch them sleep.
-The sides of the one I have are all mesh, so it’s breathable and see-through.
+From soothing sways, music and sounds to calming vibrations, light projection and more, the bassinet has everything to help little ones drift off to dreamland in comfort.
+The sides of the one I have are all mesh, so it’s also breathable and see-through.

 – BABY BATHTUB